 No; we forward all proposals to the vetting board, which selects the presentations that will be accepted for Sirens.

 If my proposal is declined, can you tell me why?

 Unfortunately, we can’t.
 We simply have too many proposals, and we don’t ask the vetting board members to write up formal feedback.
 We can say, however, that proposals are never declined because they include unpopular opinions or controversial takes, or on the basis of personal relationships; the board is designed so that no single person accepts or declines a submission.
 In the past, we’ve found ourselves in the lucky position of having more excellent ideas than we could include, and that will likely be true in the future as well.

-Should I contact the vetting board about my paper/presentation?
+Should I contact the vetting board about my workshop or afternoon class?